DexterTaha/WRO-FE-2024-Mindcraft-International/schemes/README.md

 ### Sensors and Actuators

-1. **Time-of-Flight Distance Sensors**: Communicate with the Arduino Nano over I2C to measure distance.
+1. **DTOF Sensors**: Communicate with the Arduino Nano over I2C to measure distances.
 2. **MPU6050**: Communicates with the Arduino Nano over I2C for orientation and motion data.
-3. **Ultrasonic Sensor**: Measures distance by emitting sound waves and calculating the time taken for reflection.
-4. **Servo Motor**: Controlled by the Arduino Nano using PWM.
+3. **Servo Motor**: Controlled by the Arduino Nano using PWM.
-5. **Camera Module**: Captures video, connected to the Raspberry Pi.
+4. **Camera Module**: Captures video, connected to the Raspberry Pi via the CSI port.
-6. **LiDAR Sensor**: Provides high-precision distance measurements to the Raspberry Pi.
+5. **LiDAR Sensor**: Provides high-precision distance measurements to the Raspberry Pi over UART.

 ---